willfong/heroku-python-postgresql/README.md

 # Boilerplate: Heroku / Python / Postgresql

+This is a simple, opinionated, framework for quicking turning a concept into something to see.

 ## Getting Started

 To get started with this boilerplate, you will need to perform the following actions: